-Threat of mass shootings give rise to AI-powered cameras
+AI-powered cameras become new tool against mass shootings

 “It’s almost kind of scary,” Tait said.
 “It will look at the expressions on people’s faces and their mannerisms and be able to tell if they look violent.”

-Retailers can spot shoplifters in real-time and alert security, or warn of a potential shoplifter.
+Retailers can spot shoplifters in real time and alert security or warn of a potential shoplifter.
 One company, Athena-Security, has cameras that spot when someone has a weapon.
 And in a bid to help retailers, it recently expanded its capabilities to help identify big spenders when they visit a store.

 It’s unknown how many schools have AI-equipped cameras because it’s not being tracked.
 But Michael Dorn, executive director of Safe Havens International , a nonprofit that advises schools on security, said “quite a few” use Avigilon and Sweden-based Axis Communications equipment “and the feedback has been very good.”

-Schools are the largest market for video-surveillance systems in the U.S., estimated at $450 million in 2018, according to London-based IHS Markit, a data and information services company.
+Schools are the largest market for video surveillance systems in the U.S., estimated at $450 million in 2018, according to London-based IHS Markit, a data and information services company.
 The overall market for real-time video analytics was estimated at $3.2 billion worldwide in 2018 — and it’s anticipated to grow to more than $9 billion by 2023, according to one estimate .

 AI cameras have already been tested by some companies to evaluate consumers’ facial expressions to determine if they’re having a pleasant or unpleasant shopping experience and improve customer service, according to the Center for Democracy and Technology, a Washington nonprofit that advocates for privacy protections.
 Policy counsel Joseph Jerome said companies may someday use the cameras to estimate someone’s age, which might be useful for liquor stores, or facial-expression analysis to aid in job interviews .

 Police in New York, New Orleans and Atlanta all use cameras with AI.
-In Hartford, Connecticut, the police network of 500 cameras includes some AI-equipped units that can, for example, search hours of video to find people wearing certain clothes, or search for places where a suspicious vehicle was seen.
+In Hartford, Connecticut, the police network of 500 cameras includes some AI-equipped units that can, for example, search hours of video to find people wearing certain clothes or search for places where a suspicious vehicle was seen.

 The power of the systems has sparked privacy concerns.